Pancreas Transplantation Clinical Presentation

 Autonomic neuropathy is prevalent and may manifest as gastropathy, cystopathy, and orthostatic hypotension.
 The extent of diabetic autonomic neuropathy commonly is underestimated.

 Neurogenic bladder dysfunction is an important consideration in patients undergoing bladder-drained pancreas-alone transplantation or SPK transplantation.
-Inability to sense bladder fullness and empty the bladder predisposes to high postvoid residuals and the possibility of vesicoureteral reflux.
-This may affect renal allograft function adversely, increase the incidence of bladder infections and pyelonephritis, and predispose to graft pancreatitis.
+Inability to sense bladder fullness and empty the bladder predisposes to high postvoid residuals and the possibility of vesicoureteral reflux and reflux into the donor duodenum.
+This may adversely affect renal allograft function, increase the incidence of bladder infections and pyelonephritis, and predispose to graft pancreatitis.

 Sensory and motor neuropathies

 These conditions are common in patients with longstanding diabetes.
 This may have implications for rehabilitation after transplantation.
-It also is an indicator for potential risk of injury to the feet and subsequent diabetic foot ulcers.
+It also indicates the potential risk of a foot injury and subsequent diabetic foot ulcers.

 Mental or emotional illnesses

 Mental illnesses, including neuroses and depression, are common.
-Diagnosis and appropriate treatment of these illnesses is an important pretransplantation consideration, with important implications for ensuring a high degree of medical compliance.
+Diagnosis and appropriate treatment of these illnesses is an essential pretransplantation consideration, with important implications for ensuring a high degree of medical compliance.